coderefinery/train-the-trainer/content/about-coderefinery.md

 CodeRefinery is a
-[Nordic e-Infrastructure Collaboration (NeIC)](https://neic.no/) project that has started in October 2016 and is funded until October 2021.
+[Nordic e-Infrastructure Collaboration (NeIC)](https://neic.no/) project that has started in October 2016 and is funded until October 2025.

-We hope to keep this project active beyond 2021 by forming a support network and building a community of instructors and contributors.
+The funding from 2022-2025 is designed to keep this project active beyond 2025 by forming a support network and building a community of instructors and contributors.

 ---